-"Fully Flat" Packing Instructions
+"FLAT" Packing Instructions

-Step F1 - Follow Steps 1-4 on page 16 under 360 / 425 / 490 BACK PARACHUTE; then take each side of folded canopy and fold again past center.
+Step F1 - Follow Steps 1 - 4 on page 14 under 360 / 425 / 490 BACK PARACHUTE; then take each side of folded canopy and fold again past center.
 OVERLAP this time, place shot bags on folded canopy.

 Step F2 - Pulling the container towards the canopy, form a loop of suspension lines above the top of the diaper.
 Leave enough slack to close the diaper.
 Check all rubber bands, replace if damaged or stretched.
-Use parachute type rubber bands for all diaper stows.
+Use 2" parachute type bands for all diaper stows.

-Step F3 - Form a loop of suspension lines, no more than 1 $\frac{1}{2}$ " long.
+Step F3 - Form a bite of suspension lines, no more than 1 $\frac{1}{2}$ " long.
 Close the diaper, starting with the top grommet, and then close the center grommet.

-Step F4 - Bring the rubber band from the bottom stow through the bottom side flap grommet, then close the end flap over both of the side flaps using a stow no more than $1 \frac{1}{2}$ " long.
+Step F4 - Bring the rubber band from the bottom stow through the bottom side flap grommet, then close the end flap over both the side flaps using a stow no mote than 1 $\frac{1}{2}$ ".

-Step F5 - Finish stowing the remainder of the suspension lines, stow ends extend no more than 1 1⁄2" from band.
+Step F5 - Finish stowing the remainder of the suspension lines, stow ends extend no more than 1 1/2" from rubber band.
 Stow neatly and avoid twisting lines in rubber bands.
 Leave approximately 2 ft. of line free.

-Step F6 - Route risers to the inside of the pack tray.
+Step F6 - Route risers to inside of pack tray.
 Use standard rubber band(s) in both stow loop keepers as sewn on the container base.
-Verify left and right steering lines run through #5 links, red heat shrink intact and snug on link and that toggle is fastened to riser with one ply of rigger seal thread.
+Verify left and right steering lines run through #5 links (or through keeper ring on riser), and that toggle is fastened to riser with one ply of rigger seal thread.

-Stem F7 - The "free line" must allow diaper to be placed across bottom of container.
-(Top container flap tucked under for clarity.)
+Step F7 - The "free line" must allow diaper to be placed across bottom of container.
+(Top flap tucked under for clarity.)

-Step F8 - Place canopy sideways across the bottom of pouch, diaper bottom in lower right corner.
+Step F8 - Place canopy sideways across the bottom of the pouch, diaper bottom in lower right corner, lines upward.

-Step F9 - Fold canopy back across the pouch from container left side to right side.

-Step F10 - Fold canopy up the container right side to the top, and back down to the top of pouch.

-Step F11 - Fold canopy across the top of container.
+- Step F9 Fold canopy back across the pouch from container left side to right side. - Step F10 Fold canopy up the container right side to the top, and back down to the top of the pouch. - Step F11 Fold canopy across the top of the container.